AcademicsExtended CampusPsychedelic-Assisted Therapies Certificate

 • All meetings, courses, retreats and other offerings are infused with contemplative practices and perspectives, ranging from mindfulness and compassion meditation practice to interculturally diverse contemplative community and nature-based spaces.

-• Naropa is the only training program working with MAPS PBC to offer a contemplative-focused retreat-based educational experience.
+• Naropa is the only training program working with Lykos Therapeutics to offer a contemplative-focused retreat-based educational experience.

-• Curriculum begins with intensive justice, equity, diversity and inclusivity training where trainees learn the ways that power–personal power, role power, status power, and structural power–are inherently at play in therapeutic relationships.
+• Curriculum begins with intensive Justice, Equity, Diversity and Inclusivity (JEDI) training where trainees learn the ways that power–personal power, role power, status power, and structural power–are inherently at play in therapeutic relationships.

-• Trainees explore Indigenous sacred plant medicine traditions, including the harms of cultural appropriation, and the ways that the medical system and clinical research have and continue to be a site of oppression of marginalized communities.
+• Curriculum critiques ways that psychedelic medicine, psychiatry, and clinical research have been and continue to be a site of oppression of marginalized communities.

-• Program provides Justice, Equity, Diversity and Inclusion (JEDI) Scholarships.
-The purpose of these scholarships is to provide financial support to assist those participants who further the University’s diversity mission with particular attention to, but not limited to, underrepresented populations, including people of color and other minority populations.
+• The program provides JEDI Scholarships, the purpose of which is to provide financial support to assist those participants who further the University’s diversity mission with particular attention to, but not limited to, underrepresented populations, including people of color and other minority populations.

-• Curriculum takes an explicitly feminist, anti-racist, and anti-oppression lens.
+• Curriculum aims to take an explicitly intersectional, anti-racist, and anti-oppression lens.

-• Participants are encouraged to explore the roots of psychedelic practices in their own cultural lineages and the ways in which such practices were interrupted by colonization.
+• Participants are encouraged to explore the roots of entheogenic and traditional healing practices in their own cultural lineages and the ways in which such practices were interrupted by colonization.

-• Curriculum is presented under professional supervision in experiential small cohorts.
+• Program curriculum is presented under professional supervision with the support of small Practice Groups.

-• Trainees will practice clinical skills in an intensive retreat environment that includes evaluation and feedback.
+• Trainees will practice clinical skills in an intensive apprenticeship training retreat environment that includes supervisory evaluation and feedback.

-• Curriculum provides up-to-date education in legal psychedelic therapies as well as the use of medicines at various stages of regulatory approval regarding therapeutic use, as well as medicines that are in various stages of regulatory approval for therapeutic and adult use.
+• Curriculum provides up-to-date education in legal psychedelic therapies as well as the use of medicines at various stages of regulatory approval for therapeutic and adult use, including clinical trials investigating psychedelic-assisted therapies.

 • Trainees are given a comprehensive, in-depth foundation with the understanding that, as with any specialty, many thousands of clinical hours are needed to become fully competent.